Wall Street Pummels Delta Air Lines Inc. (DAL) After Recent Earnings Report

 DAL’s Market Performance

-DAL stocks went up by 1.08% for the week, with a monthly jump of 1.74% and a quarterly performance of 1.47%, while its annual performance rate touched -12.75%.
-The volatility ratio for the week stands at 2.42% while the volatility levels for the past 30 days are set at 2.94% for Delta Air Lines Inc. The simple moving average for the period of the last 20 days is 1.58% for DAL stocks with a simple moving average of -1.74% for the last 200 days.
+DAL stocks went down by -1.74% for the week, with a monthly drop of -0.65% and a quarterly performance of 5.74%, while its annual performance rate touched -6.90%.
+The volatility ratio for the week stands at 2.43% while the volatility levels for the past 30 days are set at 2.96% for Delta Air Lines Inc. The simple moving average for the period of the last 20 days is -0.48% for DAL stocks with a simple moving average of -3.28% for the last 200 days.

 Analysts’ Opinion of DAL